plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 Old data is in some ways better, and many ways worse, than old code.
 On the upside, at least the data is typically under our control; we can choose to rewrite it at any time.
 Downsides are:

  - Sometimes the data is not actually under our control.
-For example, urls linked from other sites or emails we have sent, or (to a lesser extent) data stored on clients we control.
+For example, consider urls linked from emails we have sent, or (to a lesser extent) data stored on iOS clients we control.
  - Data can be **big**; it might take hours or days to migrate a data store from an old format to a new format, and we probably want our application to continue working throughout the migration process.
  - Data often must be **consistent** -- we often want all code (old and new) interacting with a given piece of data to reflect the latest value at a given point (including updates made while the migration is ongoing).
+For example, if a user adds a comment to a document after the document has been migrated to a new format with new keys, it's not acceptable for processes during or after the migration to fail to report the new comment.
  - Data is **dumb** -- we can try to make our new code smart about interacting with old code, but there's often no parallel to this for our new data formats.